cancer-research-malaysia/NeonDisco-FT/docs/SAC_Proposal.md

 ### Significance

 * Personalized neoantigen-based vaccine development targets a set of both unique, *private* neoantigens alongside recurrent, *public* neoantigens.
-Such vaccine targets are tailored to individual patients and thus impose prohibitive logistical and financial contraints to widespread clinical accessibility (Pearlman et al., 2021)

-* Focusing research efforts on discovering shared (public) tumor-specific neoantigens that can be targeted via an *of-the-shelf* immunotherapy may be more realistic and may speed up clinical translation
+* Such individually-tailored vaccine targets impose prohibitive logistical and financial contraints to widespread clinical accessibility (Pearlman et al., 2021), thus discovering shared tumor-specific neoantigens for an *off-the-shelf* immunotherapeeutic strategy may be more realistic

-* Compiling a neoantigen database that covers neoantigens from sources beyond single base mutations and indels of coding regions of the genome would expand the space of neoantigen repertoire to inform future neoantigen-based therapeutic development
+* Compiling a neoantigen database that covers neoantigens from sources beyond SNVs would expand the space of neoantigen repertoire to inform future neoantigen-based therapeutic development

-* Contextualizing neoantigen discovery with a specific Asian population would also address genomic data inequity that is currently inherent in genomic precision medicine field that is predominantly Western or European-centric (Tawfik et al., 2023), hopefully leading to a more direct therapeutic impact for local Asian community in Malaysia
+* Basing neoantigen discovery off a specific Asian population address genomic data inequity that is currently inherent in genomic precision medicine that is predominantly Western or European-centric (Tawfik et al., 2023)

 **Project Objective**
 > **Identification of highly immunogenic and shared, public neoantigen candidates in Asian populations by harnessing neoantigen-producing sources beyond SNVs to expand neoantigen prediction space for a faster and more comprehensive clinical translation**